Family: Onion & Garlic [Alliaceae]

 Several members of the former Amaryllidaceae Family (former Daffodil Family) (as well as the former Hyacinth Family) contain allergenic lactones: tuliposides and tulipalins, which the plants use as natural fungicides.
 Tulips especially contain these compounds, and to a lesser extent so do Narcissus: Narcissus, Jonquils and Daffodils.
 Physical contact with the bulbs (especially) or the leaves and flowers can cause an allergic dermatitis called 'Lily Rash' or 'Tulip Finger' as many florists or gardeners have found to their cost.
 Dog-Tooth Violets also contain such compounds.
 [N.B. it may be called 'Lily rash, but these Narcissus plants do not belong to the 'Lily' family, but to this, the former Daffodil Family].

-Use the BSBI website to identify Daffodils
+Use the BSBI website to identify Daffodils and their Divisions 1-13

-Over 100 biologically active alkaloids have been isolated from members of the former Daffodil (Amaryllidaceae) Family, the most famous of which is Galantamine, (Nivalin®) first isolated from some species of Galanthus (Snowdrop), but now separated from commercially grown species of Daffodil.
+Over 100 biologically active alkaloids have been isolated from members of the former Daffodil (Amaryllidaceae) Family, the most famous of which is Galantamine, (Nivalin®) first isolated from some species of Galanthus (Snowdrop), but now produced and separated from commercially grown species of Daffodil.
 For Galantamine, see Wild Daffodil.

-Wild Daffodil (Narcissus Pseudonarcissus) Photo: © RWD
+Wild Daffodil (Narcissus pseudonarcissus) [Cultivars in Division 1] Photo: © RWD

 [GALANTHUS] Snowdrops